-It's hard to describe everything that happened to Keti.
+It's hard to describe everything that happened to Kate.
 There were no telephones.
-Once, none of the familiar priests warned her about the liturgy.
+Once, none of the familiar priests warned her about the Liturgy.
 After work, Ketya still set out on her journey.
 First came to the Philippines.
 Then I visited the villages of Cambi, Pantanasse, St. George.
-But there was no service anywhere, and in the meantime it was getting dark.
-Keti (still on foot) went to Kerasovo, and from there to Vulist, where her sister sister joined her.
+But nowhere was there any service, but in the meantime it was getting dark.
+Ketya (still on foot) went to Kerasovo, and from there to Vulist, where her sister sister joined her.
 On the way they stumbled and fell into a hole.
 Women are knee-deep in asbestos.
 They cleaned themselves up and went to the liturgy.
 In total for the evening and night of Keti there was a distance of 30 kilometers.
 And so it often happened.

 <...> Once in the temple Kate fell from a chair, which she climbed to light the lamps.
 She had a fracture of the hip.
 She went to the hospital, where she was prescribed a bed rest.
 But how could she then attend the services?
 Lame, she left the hospital, stopped the car and went to the church of St. George of the village of Philippiada, where her friend, Father Vasily Zalakostas, served.
 There she lay down in the temple porch.
 Twenty days and nights she spent in the church.
 Every day a priest came and celebrated the Divine Liturgy.